awsdocs/amazon-efs-user-guide/doc_source/using-service-linked-roles.md

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 **Note**
  You must manually configure IAM permissions for AWS KMS when creating a new Amazon EFS file system that is encrypted at rest\.
-To learn more, see [Encrypting Data at Rest](encryption-at-rest.md)\.
+To learn more, see [Encrypting data at rest](encryption-at-rest.md)\.

 ## Creating a Service\-Linked Role for Amazon EFS<a name="create-slr"></a>